ZhouyaoXie/cs-notes/OOP_UML_notes.md

 - Keep UI out, focus on intent
 - Investigate the goal of the goal
 - Write in black-box style, focus on responsibility, not "how"

+### How to find use cases
+1. Choose system boundary (just software, or plus hardware, or plus the user, or plus the entire org?)
+2. Find primary actors and goals: brainstorm primary actors first, then find their goals
+3. Define use cases: define one use case for each user goal

+# Chapter VII.
+Other Requirements
+- **Supplementary specification**: all requirements not captured in the use cases.
+Including common functionality requirements (e.g. error handling, logging, security, etc.) and non-functional requirements (e.g. UI, performance, hardware and interfaces, business rules, etc.)
+- **Vision**:
+  - Summarize the goals and problems of the stackholders at a high level, reveal important non-functional goals
+  - Summarize system features, should pass the test "the system does X".
+A vision should try to have <10 features.
+- **Glossary**: definition of certain terms
+- **Domain rules**

+During inception, vision is written to help decision makers decide if the project is worth continuing.
+Other requirements start to develop during inception.
+During elaboration, the vision and other requirements are refined.
+By construction, major requirements should be stablized.

+# Chapter IX.
+Domain Models
+A visual representation of conceptual classes or real-situation objects in a domain.
+In UML, a domain model is a set of class diagrams in which no operations are defined.
+It offers a conceptual perspective, not a software perspective.

+### Conceptual classes
+- Symbol: name or image representing the class
+- Intension: definition of the class
+- Extension: set of examples of the class

+### Associations
+- Association: a relationship between classes that needs to be preserved for some duration
+- Avoid adding too many associations
+- Verbs like "has" or "uses" are bad association names as they do not enhance meaning of the domain
+- There can be more than one associations between two classes
+- Multiplicity: how many instances of a class A can be associated with one instance of a class B

+### Attributes
+- Attributes should be primitive data types such as string, number, enumerations (e.g. size = {small, large}), data, etc. Complex attributes should be modeled as a separate clas with associaton.
+- Attributes should be modeled as a new data type class if:
+  - it has different sections
+  - there are operations associated with it
+  - it has other attributes
+  - it is a quantity with a unit (e.g. `Money` class with `price` and `amount` attributes)
+  - it is an abstraction of one or more types
+- Relate two classes with an association, not with an attribute (like a foreign key)

+### How to create a domain model
+1. find the conceptual classes
+  - Determine whether sth. is an attribute or a class: if we do not think of X as a number or text in the real world, X is probably a conceptual class.
+  - Description class: if each item instance has a price, sku, ... parameter, there is duplicate data in the model.
+It is space-inefficient and error-prone.
+2. draw them as classes in a UML class diagram
+3. add associations and attributes
+  -